How to Edit Your Grid

 How to Choose a Grid

 1. Open the Precision menu on your canvas and tap the Grid Type option.
 This will open the Settings menu and share the possible grids.
-Concepts offers dot grid, graph paper, lined paper, isometric and triangle grids.
-Each has its own preset types and customization options.
-Tap on the selected grid or tap "Edit Grid" to find them - more on that below.
+Each grid has its own preset types and customization options.
+Tap on the selected grid or tap "Edit Grid" to find these - more on that below.

 2. Tap the grid you'd like as your grid preset.
 Back on the canvas, you'll see the new grid type noted beside the Grid option in the Precision menu.